slyshykO/piecemealpl/README.md

 I attempt to have more or less idiomatic code, and not something which people will use when they optimize for size.
 Let's call it typical low effor code.

+Right now I have only lowlevel operation in the code.
+But really would like to measure different level of abstractions.
+Let's say what it take to ZIP archive, how much code needed to make 1 HTTP request, how much code needed to create empty UI window, what code takes to make button, etc. It can be ambiguous, but if start with simple things, and craft sentences more detailed we can probably capture enough interesting information to guess why our software sometimes can take hundreds of megabytes, and why our dependencies in some languages can take gigabytes even for relatively simple applications.
+To have more concrete explanation, and not abstract "because we don't care about dependencies".
+That's not actionable IMO.

 # How to run
 ```
 ./measure.ps1